 The inherent issue with responding to a posted job or internship opportunity is that they generally receive many applicants depending on the number of people that see the advertised position.
-Daemen College Junior, Morgan Villnave, chose her own route and sent an unsolicited letter of interest to an overseas organization where she had a desire to work.
-Read More
+As a junior, Morgan, chose her own route and sent an unsolicited letter of interest to an overseas organization where she had a desire to work.

 The recipe for a successful college experience calls for 3 main ingredients: Class, College involvement/extracurricular activities, and internships.
 First, class provides the basic knowledge for your future career.
 For example, in my HR role at Carolina Dairy in Biscoe, NC I reference classes that taught the FMLA, ADA and other discrimination laws.
 Second, college involvement provides the people skills.
 Whether you are involved in Student Association, Housing and Residence Life, Academic Coaching or another organization, you learn how to listen and talk to people.
 Read More

 Entering into the Human Resources minor at Daemen College was the best choice I could have made.
 It paved the way for the beginning of my career.
 It opened doors for me to get involved with a campus club (SHRM), participate in community service, meet incredible professors and friends, have amazing experiences (HR Student of the Year), and land internships I could only have dreamed of.
 Not only did Professor Buszka focus on teaching us about Human Resources, she really taught us about what life is like after college.
 She prepared us by allowing us to participate in meetings with HR professionals, past alumni and attending seminars.
 We also put on events for the campus (mock interviews) to prepare other college students for the real world.